Model Type

 RTS to measure efficiency

-1) Constance returns to scale (CRS)
+1) Constant returns to scale (CRS)

 2) Variable returns to scale (VRS)